 Having these objects in miniature was perhaps considered a safe way of obtaining these objects without threatening the safety and security of the local community, as whilst the shield is a defensive object, miniature weapons were also created during this period.
 Miniature versions would prove far safer than their full-size counterparts.

 See for yourself

 Evidently, there are many different theories and suggestions regarding these fascinating miniature objects.
-Come and see the shield for yourself when the museum reopens and let us know your thoughts.
 I am interested to know what you think these miniature objects were used for?